top of page

 Aikido – Does It Work On The Streetz?!

+Aikido – Does It Work On The Streetz?!
 There’s an endless debate online about whether Aikido is “effective.”
 People continually ask: Does it work on the streets?
 Could it hold up in a real fight?
 I sometimes wonder if the question itself needs reframing.
 Instead of asking whether it works in a fight, perhaps we should ask: “Can I bring my Aikido practice into daily life?”
 And, most importantly: “Can I live in a way where conflict no longer arises?”
-I believe the essence of Aikido lies in carrying lessons from the
+I believe the essence of Ai

 gaz841